wentin/sketch-states-switch/README.md

 Save different states of your sketch files (the visibility of layers and layergroups) and switch between those saved states when you demo it in a meeting or something.
 Another use case would be comparing two approaches, jump back and forth quickly to see which one works for the eyes.

-You can override previous set states, and recylce these 5 states.
+Currently there are 5 states available.
+However you can override previously set states, and recylce these 5 states.

 ![Banner](http://socialbeaker.com/n72//ios-icon//350//Switch-iOS-Icon//attachment//large-Switch-iOS-Icon.png)
 ## Updates